cdey/my-artist-list/README.md

 * ArtistPage
   - See top tracks/upcoming concerts and add artist to favorites list
-  - Search for an artist

 * FavoritesPage
   - See list of favorite artists with links to artist pages
-  - Search for an artist

 ## Algorithms / Techniques
+  - Used a variable to store most recently searched artist
+    - This would ideally be done using a cache